Modern slavery statement

 Rotork is a market-leading global provider of mission-critical intelligent flow control and instrumentation solutions for oil & gas, water and wastewater, power, chemical process, and industrial applications.
 We help customers around the world improve efficiency, reduce emissions, minimise their environmental impact and assure safety.

-We are headquartered in Bath, United Kingdom with 17 manufacturing facilities, 66 network offices and serve over 170 countries through a global service network.
-We have a workforce of about 3,300 employees.
+We are headquartered in Bath, United Kingdom with 66 locations globally and serve over 170 countries through a global service network.
+We have a workforce of about 3,500 employees.

 Our supply chain